INTERNSHIPS

 Application Process

 We encourage applicants to apply as soon as possible.
 Applications received by May 1st will be given priority.
-All interns and leaders will be expected to be in Ottawa on Sunday September 1, 2024 (Sunday before the Labour Day).
-September 1 will be a day of orientation, training, and community building with each other.
+All interns and leaders will be expected to be in Ottawa on the Sunday prior to Labour Day for a day of orientation, training, and community building with each other.